GreyTeddy/google-code-sample/README.md

   This is very similar to the previous search method but now tupples have to be traversed as well.
 So the tags are stored temporarily in uppercase, to disregard case sensitivity, and traversed.

+### Part 4

+- [x] FLAG_VIDEO <video_id> <flag_reason>
+  Mark a video as flagged with a supplied reason

+  - Reason is optional, default "Not Supplied"
+    - A string with no whitespace
+  - If already flagged, display warning message
+  - Display warning message when:
+    - user tries to play flagged video
+    - user tires to add flagged video to playlist
+      - show error even if video already exists in playlist
+  - Don't randomly play flagged videos
+  - When showing all videos or videos on playlist
+    - Show flagged status
+  - Don't show flagged videos in search results
+  - Stop video when flagged video was already playing or paused

+  Notes at implementing the functionality
+  - additional functionality to `video` class
+    - added `flagged` and `reason_flagged` attributes
+      - `flagged`: `bool`
+      - `reason_flagged`: `string`
+    - added `flag` method

+- [x] ALLOW_VIDEO <video_id>
+  Allow a video by un-flagging it
+  - If video does not exist, display a warning message
+  - Will now be shown on
+    - SHOW_ALL_VIDEOS
+    - SHOW_PLAYLIST
+    - SEARCH_VIDEOS
+    - SEARCH_VIDEOS_WITH_TAG

+  Notes at impleneting the functionality
+  - additional functionality to `video` class
+    - added `allow` method
 ```

 GreyTeddy - Dennis (Dionysios Ntouka)